 Build an Email List

-This way, you can slowly build up an efficient email list over time.
+This way, you can slowly build an efficient email list over time.
 Mailchimp and ConvertKit are two email marketing software companies that you should consider.

 Jason Butler is the owner of My Money Chronicles, a website where he discusses personal finance, side hustles, travel, and more.
 Jason is from Atlanta, Georgia.
 He graduated from Savannah State University with his BA in Marketing.
 Jason has been featured in Forbes, Discover, and Investopedia.